-Unionized Employees -- Town employees covered by a collective bargaining agreement should refer to their collective bargaining agreement, because where conflicts arise contractual terms and practices govern.
+Union Unionized Employees - An employee who is a member of - Town employees covered by a collective bargaining unit is not covered by the Holidays provisions set forth above and agreement should refer to the applicable refer to their collective bargaining agreement.
+The Supervisors in the Police Department that are non unionized will receive benefits at least at the minimum of the negotiated Police Contract.
+(Amended November 20, 2013), because where conflicts arise contractual terms and practices govern.